 How to Store Water

-In a washed plastic, glass, fiberglass or enamel-lined metal containers, would be the best place to store your water.
-Never use a used container that has held toxic substances.
-Plastic containers, such as soft drink bottles, are best.
-You can also purchase food-grade plastic buckets or drums.
+Store your water in thoroughly washed plastic, glass, fiberglass or enamel-lined metal containers.
+Never use a container that has held toxic substances.
+It is recommended to purchase food-grade plastic water storage containers.
+If you decide to re-use storage containers, choose two-liter plastic soft drink bottles- not plastic jugs that have had milk or fruit juice in them.
 Seal water containers tightly, label them and store in a cool, dark place.
 Change the water every six months.

 Three Ways to Purify Water

-Disinfection You can use household liquid bleach to kill microorganisms.
+Disinfection.
+You can use household liquid bleach to kill microorganisms.
 Use only regular household liquid bleach that contains 5.25 percent sodium hypochlorite.
 Do not use scented bleaches, color-safe bleaches or bleaches with added cleaners.
-Add 16 drops of bleach per gallon of water, stir and let stand for 30 minutes.
-If the water does not have a slight bleach odor, repeat the dosage and let stand another 15 minutes.
+Add 16 drops (1/8 teaspoon) of bleach per gallon of water, stir and let stand for 30 minutes.
+The water should have a slight bleach odor.
+If it doesn’t, repeat the dosage and let stand another 15 minutes.
 The only agent used to purify water should be household liquid bleach.
-Other chemicals, such as iodine or water treatment products sold in camping or surplus stores that do not contain 5.25 percent sodium hypochlorite as the only active ingredient, are not recommended and should not be used.
+Other chemicals, such as iodine or water treatment products sold in camping or surplus stores that do not contain 5.25 percent sodium hypochlorite as the only active ingredient are not recommended and should not be used.

-Distillation This method involves boiling water and then collecting the vapor that condenses back to water.
+Distillation involves boiling water and then collecting the vapor that condenses back to water.
 The condensed vapor will not include salt and other impurities.
 To distill, fill a pot halfway with water.
-Tie a cup to the handle on the pot's lid so that the cup will hang right-side-up when the lid is upside-down (make sure the cup is not dangling into the water) and boil the water for 20 minutes.
+Tie a cup to the handle on the pot's lid so that the cup will hang right side up when the lid is upside-down (make sure the cup is not dangling into the water) and boil the water for 20 minutes.
 The water that drips from the lid into the cup is distilled.

-While the two first methods described above will kill most microbes in water, distillation will remove microbes that resist these methods, and heavy metals, salts and most other chemicals.
+While the two first methods described above will kill most microbes in water, distillation will remove microbes that resist these methods, as well as heavy metals, salts and most other chemicals.

 Hidden Water Sources in Your Home